bitrise-io/devcenter/_articles/en/reviews/using-custom-scripts-for-test-reports.md

 published: false

 ---
 By default, only four Steps support the Test Reports feature.
 However, you can export the test results of other Steps to Test Reports via custom Script Steps.
+Here's what you need to do:

+1. Deploy the results in the correct directories.
+2. Make sure they include a test report in a standard JUnit XML format.
+3. Make sure every test run has its own `test-info.json` file, with a test name.
+3. Include a **Deploy to Bitrise.io** Step in your Workflow.

-To do this, we need to delve a bit deeper into how the feature works.
+To do all this, we need to delve a bit deeper into how the Test Reports feature works.

 The Bitrise CLI creates a root directory for all test results and exposes its path in the `BITRISE_TEST_RESULT_DIR` Environment Variable (Env Var) for the supported Steps.
 As such, every supported Step sees its own test results directory.